burlachenkok/exploring-python3/python_details.md

 It is possible to declare and call into any C library as long as the module that Cython generates is properly linked against the shared or static library.

-### Example of function Integration in Cython and Python
+### Example of Function Integration in Cython and Python
 ```
 # Source File: integration.pyx
 # Depencies: